Promotion of DE&I

 Group-wide

-- Implement measures to improve employee engagement
+- Establish a Cross-Border Engagement Team to implement measures to improve employee engagement

 Japan

-- Encourage diverse work styles
+- Encourage diverse ways of working

 - Support long-term, meaningful employment of people with disabilities